rr/rr/FOR_DEVELOPERS.md

 # Instructions for developers

+## Running tests

+In addition to the instructions in the README, you can run all of the tests with

 ## Releasing a new version

 To release a new version of RR, update the version in VERSION and update